Imran4424/SwiftProblemNSolution/readme.txt

 1.1.
 Write a program that prints your name
 1.2.
 An integer variable n contains 5.
 Write a program that prints value of n.
-1.3.
+1.2.1.
+Variable declaration in Swift (Both constant and non constant) 1.3.
 Write a program that read and display an integer number 1.4.
 Write a program that read and display floating point number 1.5.
 Write a program that read and display double number